langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 Then x-data created by JSBuilder is a string that looks like this:

-item: {Email: null, Password: null}
+> item: {Email: "user@google.com", Password: "abc"}

-It’s a JSOL with one variable (item) which is initialized with the provided values of the LoginModel (null in this case)
+It’s a JSOL with one variable (item) which is initialized with the provided values of the LoginModel.
-> x-text is: “item.Email”
-> x-model is: “item.Email”
+x-text and x-model contain the name of the field that is bound to that HTML element.
+For ex, in HTML it will look like this:
+> x-text="item.Email" or x-model="item.Email"

+JSBuilder provides a field accessor function so the fields can be set typesafe, with intelisense, without using strings.
+The above HTML sxpression becomes in C#:
+> xText = js.Field(x => x.Email)

 JSBuilder has functionality to change the default variable (“item”) to something else.
 You can also add additional JS code (in the form of C# strings) to x-data